bwhybrow23/DeadBot/README.md

 <!-- Content -->
 ## Hello

-This repository stores files for DeadBot.
-A private Discord bot for the PicselCraft Discord Server.
+This repository stores files for DeadBot and PicselCraft-Bot.
+The files are extremely similar with a few changes for the server but run off the same infastructure.

 ### Donating